-Student Preparedness: A large percentage of first-time students enter the Chabot-Las Positas Community College District academically underprepared for college-level work.
-For example, among the first-time college students in Fall 2018, only 15 percent at Chabot College and 29 percent at Las Positas College completed transfer-level English and Math courses within their first year.
-At Chabot College and Las Positas College 18 percent and 32 percent completed transfer-level math, respectively; the completion rate for first-time students taking transfer-level English was almost double the completion rate for transfer-level math.
+Student Preparedness: A large percentage of first-time students enter CLPCCD academically underprepared for college-level work.
+For example, among the first-time college students in Fall 2018, only 15 percent at Chabot College and 29 percent at Las Positas College completed both transfer-level English and Math courses within their first year.
+At Chabot College and Las Positas College 18 percent and 32 percent completed transfer-level math, respectively.
+The completion rate for first-time students taking transfer-level English was almost double the completion rate for transfer-level math.

-Figure 88: One-Year Throughput Rate of Transfer Math and English by First-Time College Students, Fall 2018 Cohort
+Table 1: One-Year Throughput Rate of Transfer Math and English by First-Time College Students, Fall 2018 Cohort

-Source: Chabot-Las Positas CCD Institutional Research Dataset

-^{}One-Year Throughput Rate refers to completion of Transfer Math and English within one year (Summer 2018, Fall 2018, and Spring 2019).
+Source: Chabot-Las Positas CCD Institutional Research Dataset, can be referenced to Figure 88 in the 2020 District-wide Environmental Scan One-Year Throughput Rate refers to completion of Transfer Math and English within one year (Summer 2018, Fall 2018, and Spring 2019).

 With the passage of California state Assembly Bill 705 in Fall 2019, the CLPCCD colleges started to incorporate the use of one or more of the following multiple measures for placement into math and English: high school coursework, high school grades, and high school grade point average (GPA).
 Both Chabot College and Las Positas College report increased access to transfer-level English and math for first-time college students since the implementation of these measures.
-Institutional data records for the 2019-2020 academic year also show AB 705-supported approaches appear to be positively associated with one-term "throughput" (successful completion) for first-time college students in gateway transfer-level English and math courses.
+Institutional data records for the 2019-2020 academic year also show that AB 705-supported approaches appear to be positively associated with one-term "throughput" (successful completion) for first-time college students in gateway transfer-level English and math courses.
 The District will continue to monitor the impact of AB 705 over the five-year period covered by this strategic plan.